bibymaths/phoskintime/config/README.md

     - `ESTIMATION_MODE`: Chooses the parameter estimation strategy ("sequential" or "normal").
     - A mapping (`model_names`) that converts internal model identifiers to human-readable names (stored in `model_type`).
   - **Time Points and Directories:**
-    - `TIME_POINTS`: A NumPy array of experimental time points (in minutes) for data fitting.
+    - `TIME_POINTS`: A NumPy array of time points for phosphorylation.
+    - `TIME_POINTS_RNA`: A NumPy array of time points for mRNA measurements.
     - Directory paths such as `PROJECT_ROOT`, `OUT_DIR`, `DATA_DIR`, `INPUT_EXCEL`, and `LOG_DIR`.
   - **Plotting and Regularization Settings:**
     - `COLOR_PALETTE`: A list of colors for plotting.